zolaeo/game-test/README.md

+Download the game installer from GitHub.
+Run the installer " Test.EXE " and follow the on-screen instructions.
+Choose the installation directory and complete the installation process.

 Game Overview:

 first blood is an exciting new game that combines elements of a 2D sword fighting game with a gore and blood syste,.
 Immerse yourself in a captivating world filled with challenges, adventures, and endless fun.

 Controls: